Canadian National 7470

-Conway Scenic Railroad (Canadian National) No. 7470 is a preserved class "O-18-a" 0-6-0 "Switcher" type steam locomotive at the Conway Scenic Railroad in North Conway, New Hampshire.
+Canadian National 7470 is a preserved O-18-a class "Switcher" type steam locomotive, built in April 1921 by the Grand Trunk Railway (GT), it is preserved and operated by the Conway Scenic Railroad (CSRX) in North Conway, New Hampshire.

 History

 Revenue service

-The locomotive was built by the Grand Trunk Railway at Pointe-Saint-Charles, Montreal, Quebec, in June 1921.
+The locomotive was built by the Grand Trunk Railway (GT) at Pointe-Saint-Charles, Montreal, Quebec, in April 1921.
 The Grand Trunk classified the switcher as F9 Class and numbered it as No. 1795.
-When the Canadian National Railway absorbed the Grand Trunk in 1923, they reclassified it as an O-18-a and renumbered it as No. 7470.
+When the Canadian National Railway (CN) absorbed the Grand Trunk in 1923, they reclassified it as an O-18-a and renumbered it as No. 7470.
+It would work for a number of years until being retired by SW diesel switchers.

 Preservation

-After its retirement in 1960, the engine was spared scrapping by being sold to Canada Dominion Sugar, where it spent some additional years as a switcher and was renumbered as No. 303.
+After its retirement in 1960, the engine was spared from scrapping by being sold to Canada Dominion Sugar (CDS), where it spent some additional years as a switcher and was renumbered as No. 303.
 In May 1963, it was purchased by the Ontario government for a transportation museum that never came to fruition.
 In 1965, it was sold to a man named Charles Weber, who had the engine placed in storage in Wallaceburg, Ontario, for several years untouched.
 It was later purchased by a rail collector named Fred Stock, with the engine put in storage at the Canadian National rail yard in Sarnia.
 In April 1968, Stock sold the engine to Dwight Smith.